Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Get-AzDenyAssignment.md

 ```

 ### -Scope
-The scope of the deny assignments.
+The scope of the deny assignment.

 ```yaml
 Type: System.String